ClusterDuck-Protocol/QuackPacks/README.md

-# Example Firmware Using the ClusterDuck Protocol

-These are few examples to show how someone can build on top of the ClusterDuck Protocol.
-It works using the master branch of the ClusterDuck Protocol firmware.
+# QuackPacks
+QuackPacks are powerful modular add-ons that snap right onto Ducks to expand what the ClusterDuck Protocol can do.
+Think of them as plug-and-play upgrades: sensor integrations, new hardware boards, network isolation features, fresh captive portal designs.
+If it extends CDP, it can be a QuackPack.

+Our goal is to grow a rich, community-driven library of these packs so developers can move faster, build smarter, and stand on the shoulders of Ducks.
+Whether you're customizing deployments or inventing entirely new capabilities, QuackPacks give you the freedom to innovate without wrestling with the basics.

+Build boldly.
+Share widely.
+And let your Ducks do a whole lot more.

 ## Sensors
 These sensors are tested and confirmed that it works by CDP.